alanwds/zabbix_ipsec_pfsense/README.md

 ### Installation

-- You have to put check_ipsec.sh and zabbix-ipsec.py on pfsense filesystem. (/usr/local/bin/ in this example)
+- You have to put check_ipsec.sh, check_ipsec_traffic.sh and zabbix-ipsec.py on pfsense filesystem. (/usr/local/bin/ in this example)
 - Install sudo pakage at pfsense packages manager
 - Copy file zabbix_sudoers under /usr/local/etc/sudoers.d
 - Enabled Custom Configuration on Advanced Settins at System -> sudo